weapons-and-armor

 Materials Forged from the Northern World

 The choice of materials in Germanic armor was governed by one overriding principle: availability.
 Without the sprawling imperial trade networks of Rome, Germanic smiths relied heavily on local resources, supplemented by trade and plunder.
-The result was a material culture that made ingenious use of what the land provided.
+The result was a material culture that made ingenious use of what the land provided, producing equipment that was both functional and deeply tied to the environment from which it came.
+Understanding these materials is essential to grasping how Germanic warriors equipped themselves for the harsh realities of Iron Age and Migration Period combat.

 Bog Iron and the Germanic Smithy